robsmith155/udacity-nd-aws-ml-engineer-final-project/README.md

   <img src="./imgs/notebook-instance-clone-repo.png" width=1000/>
 </p>

 Now you can open the first notebook in the `notebooks` folder.
+When opened, you should select the `conda_pytorch_p38` kernel.
 Note that when you run these notebooks, you will need to uncomment the first code cell in the notebooks to install the missing dependencies.

 ### Developers
 If you want to further develop the code, it is recommended to setup [pre-commit](https://pre-commit.com/) which will run linting and formatting checks prior to committing code changes.
 With the virtual environment active, make sure you're in the root directory of your clone of the project repo.
 Then run: